A Jordan-Chevalley decomposition beyond algebraic groups: Introduction

-\begin{cor} Let $G$ be a definable group.
-If $\dim \mtf(G) \leq 1$, $G^0$ is a central extension of a semisimple group. \end{cor}

-In any definable group $G$, the definably connected component of the identity $G^0$ is the smallest normal definable subgroup of finite index \cite[Prop 2.12]{Pillay - groups}.
-In Section 2 we prove that there is always a finite subgroup of $G$ intersecting every definably connected component.
-More precisely:
+When $G$ is not connected, the finite subgroup $F$ in \Cref{fact:real-algebraic} meets all connected components of $G$.
+Similarly, in Section 2 we prove that in any definable group $G$ there is always a finite subgroup intersecting every definably connected component.
+Finding this subgroup with very specific properties will be later essential in the proofs of \Cref{theo:decomposition} and \Cref{theo:Nsplitting}.
+We prove the following:

 \begin{theo} Let $G$ be a definable group. \begin{itemize} \item If $E(G) \neq 0$, there is a finite subgroup $F$, unique up to conjugation, such that $G = G^0 \rtimes F$.

 \vs \item If $E(G) = 0$, for every $0$-Sylow subgroup $A$ of $G$ there is a finite subgroup $F \subset N_G(A)$ such that $G = F G^0$. \end{itemize} \end{theo}